pyrsmk/Sheethub/README.markdown

 ### The ready state

 Sheethub provides an event to inform that all the nodes are loaded, and the specific stylesheets have been retrieved: ready.
 Currently, there's just this event in the core.
-Nevertheless, we chose to implement events in a way to manage other events in the future without breaking something in your library.
+Nevertheless, we chose to implement the event manager in a way to deal with other events in the future without breaking something in your library.

     var callback=function(){};
     Sheethub.events.addListener('ready',callback);
     /* some code */
     Sheethub.events.removeListener('ready',callback);

+Moreover, depending on your code, Sheethub can be ready _before_ you've plugged your library to the event.
+Then, you can also verify the state with:

+    if(Sheethub.ready){
+        // ready!
+    }

 ### Managing stylesheets